TIMMYG Studios

 /rplay heli # Background helicopter (3s)

-/rplay BEEP # Any tone from tones.json
+/rplay BEEP # Any tone name from tones.json

 /rplay ALERT_A